poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-Now, speaking of the attempt to intimidate and deter, and the like, I just want to spend a few minutes talking about the current posture of the United States government with regard to Edward Snowden.
+Now, speaking of the attempt to intimidate and deter, and the like, I just want to spend a few minutes talking about the current posture of the United States government, with regard to Edward Snowden.
 It's become extremely clear, at this point, that the US government, from the highest levels on down, is completely committed to pursuing only one outcome.
-That outcome is one where Edward Snowden ends up spending several decades, if not the rest of his life, in a small cage, probably cut off in terms of communication, with the rest of the world.
+That outcome is one where Edward Snowden ends up spending several decades, if not the rest of his life, in a small cage, probably cut off, in terms of communication, with the rest of the world.
 And the reason why they're so intent on doing that is not hard to see.
 It's not because they're worried, that society needs to be protected from Edward Snowden, and from him repeating these actions.
 I